clandrew/milkdrop/README.md

-# milkdrop - buildable for Visual Studio 2019
+# Milkdrop - Buildable for Visual Studio 2019
 This is the well-known Winamp plugin, written by Ryan Geiss.
 Full credit goes to him for creating it.
 It was open sourced from the official web site here: https://www.geisswerks.com/milkdrop/